 Parks and Recreation is working with the USDA Wildlife Service to protect the health of our park birds and wildlife.
 Please do not feed the waterfowl (geese, ducks, gulls, etc.) or the deer in our parks.
 Feeding these wild animals creates dependence, promotes the spread of disease and upsets the natural cycles.
 Thank you for your cooperation.

-In numerous parks throughout the system, there are instances of neighbors who have placed woodpiles, sheds, play apparatus, even swimming pools on park property.
+In numerous parks throughout the system, there are instances of neighbors who have placed woodpiles, sheds, gardens, play apparatus, even swimming pools on park property.
 If your residence backs up to a park, please be aware of your property boundaries before installing anything.
 Items that encroach on park land must be removed at the cost of the homeowner no matter how long they have been in place.